Denver · Denver Metro · Median Home Value $625,000 · Population 715,522

 Cherry Creek is Denver’s luxury shopping and lifestyle district, home to the Cherry Creek Shopping Center, high-end boutiques, and some of the finest dining in the metro.
 The neighborhood combines upscale condos in Cherry Creek North with estate homes south of the creek.

 With properties regularly exceeding $1.5M, Cherry Creek homeowners hold the largest equity positions in Denver proper.
-HELOC draws here commonly fund portfolio diversification, luxury renovations, or down payments on second mountain properties — leveraging substantial equity without disrupting first-mortgage rates that may be locked well below current market levels.
+HELOC draws here commonly fund portfolio diversification, luxury renovations, or down payments on second mountain properties — using substantial equity without disrupting first-mortgage rates that may be locked well below current market levels.

 Put Your Equity to Work